 You’re More Likely to Develop a Mental Health Condition

-Each time we enter a stressful mindset, it becomes increasingly more difficult for us to return to a normal state of being.
+Each time we enter a stressful mindset it becomes increasingly more difficult for us to return to a normal state of being.
 This impacts our ability to deal with and manage negative emotions.
 Someone who is stressed may feel worried, sad, unable to focus, irritable and angry.
 These side effects overlap with anxiety and depression symptoms and can become challenging to tell the difference between stress and mental health conditions.
+Over time, stress can contribute to burnout, which is characterized by emotional exhaustion, reduced motivation, and a sense of detachment from work or personal responsibilities.

 You’re More Likely to Develop Physical Illness

 We have discussed the likelihood of developing mental illnesses, but our physical health may also be impacted by chronic stress.
 With the presence of cortisol, blood vessels dilate and increase the amount of blood that flows throughout the body.
 An increase in blood flow means the heart must pump faster to compensate.
-The consist increase in heart rate and blood pressure can take a toll on us physically.
+The consistent increase in heart rate and blood pressure can take a toll on us physically.
 Long-term stress makes individual’s more susceptible to hypertension, heart attacks, or even strokes.
 With a weakened immune system, other illness may be more likely to develop as well, such as the flu or the common cold.
+Chronic stress can also lead to inflammation in the body, which has been linked to conditions such as autoimmune disorders, digestive problems, and chronic pain.

 Changes in the Brain’s Structure

-Our brain’s are made up of both gray and white matter.
+Our brains are made up of both gray and white matter.
 Gray matter helps us with decision-making and problem-solving, while white matter helps us communicate information.
 During times of chronic stress, there is an imbalance with the production of white and gray matter, which can result in permanent changes to the brain’s structure.
+This imbalance can impact cognitive flexibility, making it harder for individuals to adapt to new situations or process information efficiently.

 Next Steps